fntechgit/summit-registration-lite/README.md

    **goToExtraQuestions**     = method passed that will be called by component to redirect to extra questions page

    **goToEvent**              = method passed that will be called to redirect the user to the current event

+   **getPasswordlessCode**    = method passed that will be called when the user generates a code to login without password

+   **loginWithCode**          = method passed that will be called when the user tries to login with a code

+   **onPurchaseComplete**     = method passed that will be called after the purchase of a ticket it's completed

 ## PUBLISH TO NPM: